Why the Death Penalty Should Never Be Restored in the U.K.

 Teresa de Simone

-Teresa was aged 22 at the time of her death and a clerk for the Gas Board.
-As an only child her loss would be even more painful, although any such loss is devastating.
+Teresa was aged 22 at the time of her death and working as a clerk for the Gas Board.
+As an only child her loss would be even more painful to her family although any such loss is devastating.

-Of course this leaves one wondering why this confession was never revealed to those that needed to know.
-When Lace was dead perhaps it was deemed unnecessary but what about the years before this.
+Of course this leaves one wondering why his confession was never revealed to those that needed to know.
+When Lace was dead perhaps it was deemed unnecessary but what about the years before this?

-Here is another point.
-If we still had no DNA technology the true perpetrator of this crime would have never been discovered.
+If we still did not have DNA advances the true perpetrator of this crime would have never been discovered.